haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 Note that the `COM6` should be replaced by your device port from earlier.

-*Do not press 'Enter' yet, keep command ready to use*
+*Do not press 'Enter' yet, keep the command ready to use for the next step*

-Disconnect USB to Serial converter from the PC.
+Disconnect the `USB to Serial` converter from the PC.

 Now move to the next step:

 ## Hardware settings